Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 ―Estava no seu jardim, socegado, armando, para o lançar ao ar, um papagaio de papel, no passatempo honesto d'um Mandarim retirado,―quando o surprehendeu este ti-li-tin da campainha.

-"He was in his garden, dozing, preparing to launch a paper bird into the air, in the honest pastime of a retired Mandarin, when this ti-li-tin of the bell surprised him."
+"He was in his garden, absorbed in making a paper parrot to throw into the air, in the honest pastime of a retired Mandarin, when he was startled by this ti-li-tin of the bell."

 Agora jaz á beira d'um arroio cantante, todo vestido de sêda amarella, morto, de pança ao ar, sobre a relva verde: e nos braços frios tem o seu papagaio de papel, que parece tão morto como elle.

-Now it lies by the singing stream, dressed in yellow silk, dead, with its belly up, on the green grass, and in its cold arms, it holds its paper bird, which looks just as dead as it is.
+Now he lies by a singing stream, all dressed in yellow silk, dead, with his belly in the air, on the green grass: and in his cold arms he has his paper parrot, which seems as dead as he is.

-May the wisdom of Confucius help his soul depart peacefully.
+The funerals are tomorrow.
+May the wisdom of Confucius, penetrating him, help his soul to emigrate well!

 E o sujeito, erguendo-se, tirou respeitosamente o chapéo, sahiu, com o seu guarda-chuva debaixo do braço.

-And the man, rising, respectfully removed his hat, looked around, and left with his umbrella under his arm.
+And the man, rising, respectfully took off his hat, and went out, with his umbrella under his arm.

 ―Foi o Cabritinha que vai um bocadinho á batota...